tangqi/tangqi.github.io/src/team.md

 ## Current members

 ### Postdocs
-* <ins>Daniel Serino</ins>, T-5, Los Alamos National Laboratory, 2022–present
-    * Dan has been supported by ASCR, FES and LANL LDRD.
-    * **Bio:** Dan received his PhD in Mathematics at Rensselaer Polytechnic Institute in 2019 where he specialized in numerical methods for fluid-structure interaction and free-surface flows.
-Prior to joining LANL, he held research scientist positions in industry and worked on problems involving acoustic scattering and financial optimization.
-His current research interests include developing stable numerical discretizations for multi-physics problems, designing long-term stable machine learning architectures for modeling dynamical systems, and developing robust solvers for the free-boundary Grad-Shafranov problem.
 * <ins>Allen Alvarez-Loya</ins>, T-5, Los Alamos National Laboratory, 2022–present
     * Allen has been supported by NSF MPS-Ascend postdoc fellowship ([DMS-2213261](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2213261)).
     * **Bio:** Allen received his PhD in applied mathematics at the University of Colorado at Boulder in 2022 where he developed high-order methods for wave phenomena.